halilb/react-native-photo-browser/README.md

 [react-native-progress](https://github.com/oblador/react-native-progress) component is used as progress indicator.
 The default progress component is `Progress.Bar`.
 You can also use `Progress.Circle` component by simply using `useCircleProgress` prop, and adding `ReactART` library to your Xcode project.
 For more information please check out [react-native-progress repo](https://github.com/oblador/react-native-progress#reactart-based-components) and [React Native documentation](http://facebook.github.io/react-native/docs/linking-libraries-ios.html#content).

+### Sharing

+I tried delivering sharing photo feature but it was complicated to provide for iOS and android out of the box.
+I now believe it's a better idea to separate sharing logic into another module.
+Please check out Example project to see a basic ActionSheetIOS implementation for iOS.
+You may also use available sharing libraries such as [react-native-activity-view](https://github.com/naoufal/react-native-activity-view) and [react-native-share](https://github.com/EstebanFuentealba/react-native-share).

 ### Examples